danwing/cidfi/draft-wing-cidfi.md

 a new STUN "CIDFI" attribute.
 The STUN "CIDFI" attribute in the request would contain 512 null octets.
-The 'counter' field allows network elements to increment that counter and, if fewer FQDNs are inside the packet, it indicates the packet wasn't big enough to contain all the desired FQDNs.
+The 'counter' field allows network elements to increment that counter and, if fewer FQDNs are inside the packet, it indicates the packet was not big enough to contain all the desired FQDNs and a larger packet should be originated by the client.
+However, this code path is unlikely to get much exercise.

 ~~~~~
  0                   1                   2                   3